 Depending on what you’re looking for from your beef, you’ll have to decide if grain-finished is your thing, or if you prefer grass-finished.
 Some people who are concerned about fat content (the difference isn’t huge, by the way), or who like some game flavor, may lean towards grass-finished beef.
 If you’re like me, however, flavor and tenderness rule the day.
 That means you should avoid grass-finished and stick to grain.

 I find grass-finished beef more difficult to cook properly (it cooks faster).
 Also, the small difference in fat content isn’t going to stop you from being a fat fuck if you are an over-eater who doesn’t exercise or eat a balanced diet.

-Grass-finished animals produce meat which also contains more Conjugated Lineolic Acid (CLA).
+Grass-finished animals produce meat which also contains more Omega fatty acids Conjugated Lineolic Acid (CLA).
 This has been linked to long term weight management, and is thought to have health benefits that help combat a host of diseases, including cancer and heart disease.
 You just have to be careful with some of the research here, as many proponents of the grass-fed trend are very quick to bash anything that has to do with grain feeding without having the full picture.
 While I generally don’t particularly fancy the flavor of grass fed beef, the nutritional benefit of CLA is something to consider, and it just further strengthens the argument for consuming beef.